top of page

 🗣️ Language & Communication

-Children can express complex ideas and carry on conversations with multiple exchanges.
+Children can express complex ideas and engage in conversations with multiple exchanges.
+They are able to:

 👫 Social & Emotional Development

-• Demonstrates increasing emotional control and independence【CDC, 2024】
+• Exhibit greater emotional control and independence【CDC, 2024】.

 Quick Reference Table: Ages 3–5 Developmental Milestones